-As the first step to establishing a facility in the United States or abroad, Lexmark applies the following standards to assess environmental aspects of the site: American Society for Testing and Materials (ASTM) E1527-051 and E1903-112.
+As the first step to establishing a facility in the United States or abroad, Lexmark applies the following standards to assess environmental aspects of the site: American Society for Testing and Materials (ASTM) E1527-1311 and E1903-1122.

 Lexmark is especially sensitive to the environment in our Philippines operations.
 Many global organizations recognize the entire country as an area of high biodiversity.
 The Lexmark Research and Development Corporation (LRDC) located in Cebu, Philippines, is a 30,817 square meter research and development operation.
 Lexmark employees in the Philippines work diligently to restore habitats near these facilities, focusing on reforestation and watershed protection.
-Since 2008, Lexmark has planted over 136,300 mangrove trees in various coastal and watershed areas of Cebu and over 16,000 tree seedlings in various areas of Cebu.
+Since 2008, Lexmark has planted 133,000 mangrove trees in various coastal and watershed areas of Cebu and over 16,000 tree seedlings in various areas of Cebu.